Colin-Fredericks/edx-video-augments/README.md

 --------

 * **VideoAugment.css** provides a few things to help this blend in with edX.
 Put it in your "Files and Uploads" section.
 * **VideoAugment.html** is what you cut-and-paste into a Raw HTML component to make this work.
+You can put the component anywhere on the page; the augments will appear right below the first video on the page.
 * **VideoAugment.js** does the actual work of moving the problems around and displaying them.
 Put it in your "Files and Uploads" section.

 Dependencies and Fragility